litestar-org/litestar/docs/usage/plugins/sqlalchemy.rst

 .. attention::

-    The :class:`SQLAlchemyPlugin <starlite.plugins.sql_alchemy.SQLAlchemyPlugin>` supports only
+    The :class:`SQLAlchemyPlugin <starlite.plugins.sqlalchemy.SQLAlchemyPlugin>` supports only
     `mapped classes <https://docs.sqlalchemy.org/en/14/tutorial/metadata.html#declaring-mapped-classes>`_.
     `Tables <https://docs.sqlalchemy.org/en/14/tutorial/metadata.html#setting-up-metadata-with-table-objects>`_ are
     currently not supported since they are not easy to convert to pydantic models.